tvojnar/capstone_frontend/README.md

 **Search functionality:** Ability to narrow down what hikes are shown on the map by region, length, elevation gain, ect.

-**Location based pins:** Ability for a user to click on the map to add a location based pin.
+**Location based pins:** Ability for a user to click on the map to add a pin at that exact location on the map.
 These pins could have additional location based notes about the hike (like the location of a great campsite) or a picture that was taken at that location on the hike.